Tutorial V:

 Covers SPARQL Extensions for:

-Aggregates, Updates, Deletes,
+Aggregates, Date Arithmetic, Updates, Deletes,

 OpenLink Software